Arsonist jailed for life for killing neighbours in ‘devastating revenge attack’ - NewsBreak

 Former Rowe Court resident and bus driver Mr Richards, 55, who risked his life to rouse two people before jumping from a second-floor window, said he saw Kigundu laughing from his car parked outside as the building burned.

-Kigundu had earlier addressed the court, saying that the teachings of the Koran compelled him to plead guilty.

-On September 20 he admitted two counts of murder, two counts of causing grievous bodily harm, and one count of arson with intent to endanger life.
+Kigundu pleaded guilty on September 20 to two counts of murder, two counts of causing grievous bodily harm and one count of arson with intent to endanger life.